Do you ever wake up in the middle of the night with a flash of creativity (or good idea)?

 I got hooked on understanding how data is collected, managed, analyzed and applied by users, while researching “Big Data in Healthcare – Hype and Hope.”

 Examining the sources and users of health data shows a series of complex interrelationships: big sources of data are also big users of data.
 Sources include both structured and unstructured data.
-Examples of structured data include CDC epidemiological data, CMC and Medicare, some research & development data, and most financial data.
-Despite ongoing government initiatives, much of electronic medical and health records (EMR, EHR) data remain unstructured, including handwritten text, audio files (voice annotations), historical microfiche records, diagnostic images on CDs, and incompatible digital images.
-On the other side of the equation, users of data already include practically all payers, an increasing number of providers, some employers, policy makers, and a few patients, caregivers and consumers of fitness data from media old and new.
+Examples of structured data include CDC epidemiological data, CMC and Medicare, some research & development data, and mostly financial data.
+Despite ongoing government initiatives, much of electronic medical and health records (EMR, EHR) data remain unstructured.
+These include handwritten text, audio files (voice annotations), historical microfiche records, diagnostic images on CDs, and incompatible digital images.
+On the other side of the equation, users of data already involve a wide demographic: practically all payers, an increasing number of providers, some employers, policy makers, and a few patients, caregivers and consumers of fitness data from media old and new.

 Throughout my interviews with 125 companies, I kept hearing “we need more data.”
-I began to understand that due to the complexity of the sources and conflicting interests of the users, data sharing, data pooling, and their sister endeavor, citizen science are just in their infancy.
+I began to understand what they were referring to.
+Due to the complexity of the sources and conflicting interests of the users, data sharing, data pooling, and their sister endeavor, citizen science is just in its infancy.

-During all of my research projects, I wondered how the combination of mobile social games, online support networks and data could help close the feedback loop (above) to nudge individual behavior change and get patients more interested in taking care of themselves.
-The concept of a feedback loop, originally an audio engineering concept and now applied in IT circles to data flow, can also be applied to behavior change in both individuals and populations.
+During all of my research projects, I wondered how the combination of mobile social games, online support networks and data could help close the feedback loop (above).
+Particularly to nudge individual behavior change and get patients more interested in taking care of themselves.
+The concept of a feedback loop was originally an audio engineering concept and then applied in IT circles to data flow.
+Similarly, it can also be applied to behavior change in both individuals and populations.

 - Dan Conroy of Aetna CarePass, will give us the view from an insurance company.